Garment Spec Sheets for Apparel Brands in 2026

 - Sample approval status (first sample approved, fit sample approved, pre-production sample approved)

 Without revision tracking, the factory may be producing from an outdated spec sheet.
+This is the failure described in the opening scene, and it is the single most expensive spec-sheet failure in apparel.

 11. Production notes